parked cars

 Which kind of cars are most likely to be stolen?

 If your vehicle is new or an SUV, you’ll need to be extra careful.
-SUVs are the most stolen vehicle in Ontario, according to the Equite Association 2023 report.
-They account for over half (55%) of the automobiles stolen in the province.
+SUVs are the most stolen vehicles in Ontario, according to the Equite Association 2023 report.
+They account for over half (55 per cent) of the automobiles stolen in the province.

-Most vehicle thefts in Ontario (68%) were vehicles made in 2017 or newer.
-This is due largely to organized crime rings focusing their efforts on new and luxury vehicle models for the most payoff in overseas sales.
+Most vehicle thefts in Ontario (68 per cent) were vehicles made in 2017 or newer.
+This is largely due to organized crime rings focusing their efforts on new and luxury vehicle models to maximize returns from overseas sales.

 Which cars are least likely to be stolen?

-Experienced thieves are looking for vehicles that are easy to find parts for.
+Experienced thieves are looking for vehicles whose parts are easy to find.
 Regardless of what you drive, it’s a good idea to take precautions.
-While some cars are stolen with intent on resale, others are crimes of opportunity.
+While some cars are stolen with the intent of resale, others are crimes of opportunity.

-Équité Association also has a list of vehicles stolen the least in Canada and Ontario.
-The top ten list of least stolen vehicles in Ontario includes Cadillac XT5, Fiat 500, Ford/Lincoln Escape/Corsair, Buick Verano, Chevrolet Impala, Buick/Chevrolet Enclave/Traverse, Toyota Yaris, Volvo XC60, Nissan Micra Hatchback, and Hyundai Kona.
+Équité Association also has a list of the least-stolen vehicles in Canada and Ontario.
+The top 10 least-stolen vehicles in Ontario include Cadillac XT5, Fiat 500, Ford/Lincoln Escape/Corsair, Buick Verano, Chevrolet Impala, Buick/Chevrolet Enclave/Traverse, Toyota Yaris, Volvo XC60, Nissan Micra Hatchback, and Hyundai Kona.

 Aside from the car itself, what are thieves doing with stolen vehicles?